martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 In all other respects, they operate as Protected Initial servers.

-# Version Negotiation

-Note that QUIC version 1 is not compatible with QUIC Protected Initials, as it does not contain the information necessary to generate subsequent Initial packets correctly.
-In contrast, QUIC Protected Initials are compatible with QUIC version 1.
-However, since the versions have identical properties after the Initial packet exchange, there is little value in such a transition.

 # Applicability

 This version of QUIC provides no change from QUIC version 1 relating to the